-Command Required options Additional options Ignored options Description -showServer -name -node -port -URL -active -all -using -in Shows the server as specified by other command line options. -showServer -active -name -node -port -URL -using -in Show all servers that are responding to the multicast poll request. -showServer -all -name -node -port -URL -using -in Shows active servers as well as the server definitions as found in the configuration file used to start the controller.

-Command Required options Additional options Ignored options Description -showServer -stored -name -node -port -URL -using -in Shows the server definitions as found in the configuration file used to start the controller.
+Command Required options Additional options Ignored options Description -port -URL -using -in -showServer -active -name -node -port -URL -using -in Show all servers that are responding to the multicast poll request. -showServer -all -name -node -port -URL -using -in Shows active servers as well as the server definitions as found in the configuration file used to start the controller. -showServer -stored -name -node -port -URL -using Shows the server definitions as found in the configuration file used to start the controller.